Professor of Computer Science

 Patrick Cousot is Silver Professor of Computer Science at the Courant Institute of Mathematical Sciences, New York University, USA.

 Before he was Professor at the the École Normale Supérieure, Paris, France, the École Polytechnique and the University of Metz and a Research Scientist at the French National Center for Scientific Research at the University Joseph Fourier of Grenoble, France.

 Patrick Cousot is the inventor, with Radhia Cousot, of Abstract Interpretation.

-Patrick Cousot was awarded the Silver Medal of the CNRS (1999), a honorary doctorate from the Fakultät Mathematik und Informatik of the Universität des Saarlandes (2001), the Grand Prix of Computer Science and its Applications of the Fondation Airbus Group attributed by the French Academy of Sciences (2006), a Humboldt Research Award (2008), and, with Radhia Cousot, the ACM-SIPLAN Programming Languages Achievement Award (2013) and the IEEE Harlan D. Mills Joint Award (2014).
+Patrick Cousot was awarded the Silver Medal of the CNRS (1999), a honorary doctorate from the Fakultät Mathematik und Informatik of the Universität des Saarlandes (2001), the Grand Prix of Computer Science and its Applications of the Fondation Airbus Group attributed by the French Academy of Sciences (2006), a Humboldt Research Award (2008), and, with Radhia Cousot, the ACM-SIPLAN Programming Languages Achievement Award (2013), the IEEE Harlan D. Mills Joint Award (2014), and the IEEE John Von Neumann Medal (2018) ``For introducing abstract interpretation, a powerful framework for automatically calculating program properties with broad application to verification and optimization.''
 He is Member of the Academia Europaæ, Informatics section (since 2006).

 Wednesday, 29-Nov-2017 19:03:35 EST